Fastly Compute@Edge

 - Rust

-wasm32-wasip1target:rustup target add wasm32-wasip1 - Wasmtime or Viceroy for local testing
+wasm32-wasip1target:rustup target add wasm32-wasip1 - Viceroy for local execution and testing

 Project Setup